 Their presence is still so very much there because of the memories carried by those who loved them.

-Better yet, many of these groups are run by professionals who can help provide therapy or point you in the right direction of amazing resources to help with any particular issues.
+And better yet, many of these groups are run by professionals who can help provide therapy or point you in the right direction of fantastic resources to help with any particular issues.
 Maybe they know great acupuncturists for grief.
 Or a rad metal band where many of the grief group attendees go to bang their heads out among a crowd.

 Perhaps ask them, if they are interested, in writing you a letter that you can read in the future.
 This activity tends to be incredibly cathartic for them as well as for you after they die.